7540 Little River Turnpike Suite H,

 It seems to reduce chronic inflammation by mechanisms unlike any known drug, and by doing this one thing in one unique way it may be able to reduce or eliminate a very wide range of ostensibly unrelated medical conditions, all of which are actually caused by chronic inflammation, but they just manifest as different problems in different tissues.
 Another interesting thing about PEMF is that, unlike narcotics or other chemical pain killers, people do not seem to experience a reduction in effectiveness of PEMF over time.
 To the contrary, many people report that over time they can use lower doses of PEMF to still get the same beneficial effects.
 PEMF seems to have especially good benefits for chronic pain, which constitutes the single largest human health issue,

-And most interestingly, new and mounting clinical evidence is beginning to show that PEMF may have significant benefits for treatment of “The Big 5” : cancer, diabetes, cardiovascular disease, dementia and stroke, combined , according to painmed.org as well as chronic pain.
+And most interestingly, new and mounting clinical evidence is beginning to show that PEMF may have significant benefits for supporting “The Big 5” : cancer, diabetes, cardiovascular disease, dementia and stroke, combined, according to painmed.org as well as chronic pain.

 The use of PEMF as an adjunct therapy seems to have great promise.
 I have never heard or seen a report with an adverse reaction or negative consequence of combining PEMF with other treatments, but I have heard many reports from clinicians of improved effectiveness when they combine PEMF with their other treatments.